Archive Nodes on Core

 Hardware

-For Archive Nodes on Core Blockchain Testnet, we recommend the following minimal hardware specs:
+For Archive Nodes on Core Blockchain Testnet2, following minimum hardware specifications are recommended:

 Requirements | Details |